 17.5.18 Hot Restart

 NOTE: This toolbar item is available only to admin users.

-The admin user can see and change the cluster state, shutdown and force start the cluster using the operations listed in this screen as shown below.
+The admin user can see and change the cluster state, shut down the cluster, and force start the cluster using the operations listed in this screen as shown below.